projecttacoma/measure-repository/service/README.md

 ### Package

-The Measure Repository Service server supports the `Library` and `Measure` `$package` operation with the `id` and `identifier` parameters and SHALL parameters specified in the shareable measure repository section of the [HL7 Measure Repository Docs](https://build.fhir.org/ig/HL7/cqf-measures/measure-repository-service.html#publishable-measure-repository).
+The Measure Repository Service server supports the `Library` and `Measure` `$cqfm-package` operation with the `id` and `identifier` parameters and SHALL parameters specified in the shareable measure repository section of the [HL7 Measure Repository Docs](https://build.fhir.org/ig/HL7/cqf-measures/measure-repository-service.html#publishable-measure-repository).
 Accepted parameters are:

 - id
 - url
 - identifier
 - version

+See the [`$cqfm-package` OperationDefinition](http://hl7.org/fhir/us/cqfmeasures/STU4/OperationDefinition-cqfm-package.html) for more information.

 ### Data Requirements